Priorities & Goals

-- To continue to develop and deepen relationships with parents, Catholic School Community Councils, the Diocese, Eparchy and parishes.
+- To develop and deepen relationships with parents/caregivers, Catholic School Community Councils, the diocese and the eparchy.

-- To continue to develop reciprocal relationships and shared responsibility with First Nations and Métis governance and organizations.
+- To continue to develop and foster reciprocal relationships and shared responsibility with First Nations and Métis governance and organizations.

-- To support the settlement of families new to Canada through deepened relationships, partnerships and shared initiatives with various service agencies and associations.
+- To support the settlement of families new to Canada through deepened relationships, partnerships and shared initiatives in partnership with various service agencies and associations.

-- To continue to develop and enrich relationships with the broader community and all levels of government, including the Ministry of Education, as we work to achieve many shared goals.
+- To develop and enrich relationships with all levels of government—including various ministries within the provincial government—and the broader community as we work toward many shared goals.

 RATIONALE: Catholic education includes a calling to take care of God's abundant gifts.
 As stewards, board members are entrusted with the gifts of people, financial resources, facilities and the environment.
 We seek to receive these gifts gratefully and tend to them responsibly so that our work contributes to the greater good of the school division, our communities and our world.
 The Board of Education will continue to define and implement practices to achieve and sustain excellent board governance.

-- On a continual basis, support and nurture all of God's people who minister in Catholic education for our board.
+- To support and nurture all of God’s people who minister in Catholic education within Greater Saskatoon Catholic Schools.

-- To responsibly allocate and use financial resources.
+- To responsibly allocate and utilize financial resources.

-- To proactively maintain, plan and advocate for student-centred facilities to meet our division's anticipated growth.
+- To proactively maintain, plan and advocate for student-centred facilities to meet our division’s current and future needs.

-- To support school communities as they help students learn to care for God's creation in a sustainable manner.
+- To support school communities as they help students learn to care for God's creation through sustainable stewardship of the land.